gr-blog/gregros.dev/posts/web/03/but-what-is-a-dom-node.post.md

 # Mad web science
 Now let’s perform a series of bizarre experiments that subvert this code in strange and unusual ways, in the name of mad web science!
 ## Messing up a DOM node
-In this variation, we create the element as normal, but we then mess it up by removing its prototype and deleting all of its keys.
+In this variation, we create the element as normal, but we then mess it up by removing its prototype and deleting all its keys.

-This should result in an object that’s functionally indistinguishable from `{}`, something that should be completely non-functional.
+This should result in an object that’s functionally indistinguishable from `{}`, something that should be totally non-functional.

 Here is the code: